 Yes, you can sub it with regular yogurt and it will taste good.
 Use a little less molasses because Greek yogurt is on the sourer side.
 Also, the protein amount is lesser.

-Fruit has many antioxidant properties, making it great compliment to the proteins and fats in the yogurt.
+Fruit has many antioxidant properties, making it a great complement to the proteins and fats in yogurt.
 This is a great combination.

 Most of the fruits are high on the glycemic index.
 So, they are bad for those with sugar and insulin issues.
-If you don’t have this problem, then, choose fruits of your choice.
-I deliberately used berries because they are very low in sugars.
-You can use leftover berries to make an awesome berry cobbler recipe.
+If you don’t have this problem, then, choose the fruits of your choice.
+I deliberately used berries because they are very low in sugar.
+You can use leftover berries to make an awesome berry cobbler or yogurt popsicles recipe.

 Make ahead and storage